Pwuts/Pwuts/README.md

 * 🚧 Projects I would like to spend more time on:
   * [RecordJuggler](https://github.com/RecordJuggler), a project with friends to build a jukebox from scratch
   * My portfolio website
+* Other projects:
+  * [ESP-WiFiSettings](https://github.com/Juerd/ESP-WiFiSettings), which I ported to support the ESP8266
+  * [Watchtower](https://github.com/containrrr/watchtower) [PR #1526](https://github.com/containrrr/watchtower/pull/1526), my first contribution in Go and a major one as well, both in code changed and in number of users impacted

 ### Some quick stats
 [![Pwuts' GitHub stats](https://github-readme-stats.vercel.app/api?username=Pwuts&count_private=true&show_icons=true&theme=dark&hide_title=true)](https://github.com/anuraghazra/github-readme-stats)